hindu-comm/mail_stream_advaita-l/2017/06/no_subject/350__Venkatraghavan_S.md

 On 25 Jun 2017 8:41 a.m., "Praveen R. Bhat via Advaita-l" <
 advaita-l at lists.advaita-vedanta.org> wrote:

-> ​Namaste Chandramouliji,
+> Namaste Chandramouliji,
 >
 > I'm not disagreeing with you.
 I just stated my discomfort at taking brahman
 > itself is in the form of Maya.
 I'd expressed it to my Vedanta teachers also
 > that for technical reasons, I have discomfort in strictly accepting both:
-> i) brahman as the cause ​for Maya and also
+> i) brahman as the cause for Maya and also
 > ii) Maya as "superimposed" upon Brahman.
 >
 > I'd drafted a question to the list towards the end of April to that effect,